Sterling Correctional Facility

-Sterling Correctional Facility (SCF) is located in Sterling, Colorado and is the largest prison in the Colorado Department of Corrections system.
+Sterling Correctional Facility (SCF) is located in Sterling, Colorado, and is the largest prison in the Colorado Department of Corrections system.

+History

 State statute dictated that prisoners with death sentences were to be held at the administrative segregation facility at the Colorado State Penitentiary.
-In 2011, the State of Colorado moved its death row prisoners to Sterling in order to settle a federal lawsuit filed by Nathan Dunlap, a death row prisoner.
+In 2011, the State of Colorado moved its death row prisoners to Sterling to settle a federal lawsuit filed by Nathan Dunlap, a death row inmate.
 Dunlap had complained about the state's lack of outdoor exercise facilities at Colorado State Penitentiary.
 The inmates returned to Colorado State Penitentiary in 2015 after the outdoor access issue was resolved.

+The facility would become the source of a controversy for Veterans of Foreign Wars after the establishment of a post in the prison by inmates in October 2023.
+It would become subject to controversy following coverage by YouTuber Richard Hy in September 2025, which would result in the parent organization enacting new rules that forced the post to cease operations.